conan-io/docs/reference/commands/creator/upload.rst

       -no [{all,recipe}], --no-overwrite [{all,recipe}]
                             Uploads package only if recipe is the same as the remote one
-      -j JSON, --json JSON  json file path where the install information will be written to
+      -j JSON, --json JSON  json file path where the upload information will be written to